Punktum-dk/epp-service-specification/README.md

 <a name="document-history"></a>
 ## Document History

+* 2.3 2017-06-08
+  * Added diagram for create domain

+* 2.2 2017-12-19
+  * Removed information on status blocked, which has been deprecated

 * 2.1 2017-06-08
   * Removed information on waiting list handling, since this is being revisited